 Prostate cancer is the 3rd most common cancer in men in Singapore.
 Prostate cancer can be slow-growing or aggressive.
 The aggressiveness of the cancer depends on the Gleason score.
 Cancers with Gleason scores of 6 and below are generally considered less aggressive, cancers with Gleason scores of 8 and above are considered very aggressive and cancers with Gleason scores of 7 are intermediate in terms of aggressiveness.
+Prostate cancer can be treated with minimally invasive methods.

 Prostate cancer may not cause any symptoms in the early stage.
 Men may be diagnosed with prostate cancer as a result of health screening, or when they see a doctor for urinary symptoms suggestive of prostate enlargement.
 Symptoms of prostate enlargement include: